 Book cover photo by Marty and Sherry Bushue, friends of Martha Miller’s who took this photo of her front door in Trastevere for a birthday gift.

-Disclaimer: I was provided with a review copy of the book by the publisher, however that did not influence this article.
+Disclaimer: I was provided with a review copy from the publisher, however that did not influence this article